GuyInTheShell/GITS-Youtube-Channel/Understanding-binary/3-Negative_numbers/3-Negative_numbers-script.md

 it's equal to -4 rather than +4.

-So with respect to our original naive representation, what's cool is that the first bit still represent the sign as our intuition was suggesting.
+So with respect to our original naive representation, what's cool is that the first bit still represents the sign as our intuition was suggesting.
 The rest of the bytes however are not easily readable.
 To interpret a negative number, you have to take its two's complement.

+--- Interactive

 Before diving a little deeper on two's complements, let's first prove that what we just said is true and works as we think.
 For that, we can use Java.
-For a few years now, java comes with an interactive shell `jshell`.
+For a few years now, java comes with an interactive shell called `jshell`.
 We'll use Java, because according to its documentation, the default primitive type to store integers is `int` which is a 32 bits signed integer.

 Let's open a shell.
 If we declare an `int` value that is equal to 1, we get 1. ok.
 Now let's define a variable that store the highest value possible in 32 bits.
 32 bits is 4 bytes, which is 8